neondatabase/website/content/docs/manage/organizations.md

 ## Request access to the private preview

-While Organization features are currently in private preview, you can't create your own organization directly.
-Here’s how you can request access and what to expect:
+During the private preview, you cannot directly create your own organization.
+Here’s how you can request a new Organization and what to expect:

 ### How to Request Access

 1. **Submit a Request** &#8212; Contact our [Customer Success](mailto:customer-success@neon.tech) team and ask to join the private preview for Organizations and we'll start the process.
-1. **Provide Organization Details** &#8212; During the request process, you will need to tell us:
+1. **Provide Organization Details** &#8212; During the request process, you will be asked to provide:

-    - Your user ID.
+   - The email of the Neon account you would like to designate as the Organization admin.
+   - The name of your new Organization as it will appear for all members in the Neon Console.
    - Your informed consent, acknowledging that you understand the current [limitations](#feature-limitations) of the private preview.
-    - Your desired organization name, which will be visible to all future members.

 ### What Happens Next